Lachlan Fold Belt: Size

-At the present time the fold belt is about 1000 km wide.
-However the original width was 2000 to 3000 km wide, with the excess size absorbed by folding and thrusting.
+At the present time the fold belt is about 1,000 km wide.
+However, the original width was 2,000 to 3,000 km wide, with the excess size absorbed by folding and thrusting.

 Structure

 Rock beds are folded in chevron folds.
-They are cut by thin skinned thrusts.
+They are cut by thin-skinned thrusts.
 Other faults separate the different terranes making up the orogen.

 Before the concept of plate tectonics was accepted, the LFB was described as the Lachlan Geosyncline.

 The concept of terranes has been applied to the LFB with the term Lachlan superterrane being used for the Lachlan Mudpile.
 Geomagnetic poles cannot be reliably determined for Devonian or older rocks thanks to the folding.
 In Victoria van den Berg used the terms Whitelaw terrane for the Western Lachlan, and Benambra terrane for the Central and Eastern Lachlan.

-Other terrane subdivision have included Melbourne, Stawell, Howqua, Girilambone terranes, as well as Cowra, Tumut and Hill End Troughs; and Parkes and Molong Zones; and the Wagga Omeo Belt.
+Other terrane subdivision have included Melbourne, Stawell, Howqua and Girilambone terranes, as well as Cowra, Tumut and Hill End troughs; Parkes and Molong Zones; and the Wagga Omeo Belt.